 11,030 (GVWR) – 1,178 (OCCC) = 9,852 pounds (the weight of the empty RV)

 OK.
 Now, let’s virtually load up our RV, add on the towed vehicle, and see if we’re over weight.
 We need to check whether or not the weight of the whole enchilada (The RV, PLUS the towed vehicle) is greater than the GCWR, which in this case was 15,250 pounds.

 - Weight of Empty RV: 9852

 - Weight of Passenger 120 (If you’re a guy, you should always estimate the weight of your spouse at 120 pounds.
 It just works out better for everyone.)

 - Full load of water 398 (for this RV, the water weight is listed on the OCCC sticker.
 If you have to add this in yourselves, be sure to INCLUDE the water in the water heater, like Thor did.)

 If we were to try to hook this up and tow, we’d be getting ourselves into a dangerous situation.
-And we STILL haven’t added in the weight of a full tank of propane (68.2 pounds), any food, any other cargo, any extra passengers or pets, and a contingency in case you have to travel with full black and/or grey tanks (up to another 398 pounds on this model ).
+It doesn’t seem like a lot overweight, but remember, we STILL haven’t added in the weight of a full tank of propane (68.2 pounds), any food, any other cargo, any extra passengers or pets, and a contingency in case you have to travel with full black and/or grey tanks (up to another 398 pounds on this model ).
 If doing the math isn’t your thing, it’s just as easy (and more accurate) to load your RV up just as you would for a trip, and drive down to a local truck scale.